 The easiest and most effective way to protect your work injury legal rights is to report your injury to your employer.
 In California, generally speaking, workers are required to give their employers written notice of the injury within 30 days after they are injured on the job.
 While this may not always be possible, depending on the circumstances and nature of the injury, it is important to report it as soon as possible.

 The next step you can take is to make sure and file a workers' compensation claim so you are not renouncing your right to compensation.
 Once your injury claim is filed, certain protections go into place automatically.
 Therefore, this is an important step.

 When to Contact an Experienced Lawyer

-If you have been injured on the job, it is important to understand that you have options other than just filing a workers' compensation claim.
-The experienced Los Angeles work injury attorneys at Greenberg & Ruby LLP have a long and successful track record of helping injured clients and their families secure fair and full compensation for their injuries and losses.
+If you have been injured at work, it is important to understand that you have options other than just filing a workers' compensation claim.
+The experienced Los Angeles work injury attorneys at Greenberg & Ruby LLP have a long and successful track record of helping injured workers and their families secure fair and full compensation for their injuries and losses.
 They understand the physical, emotional and financial stress our injured clients endure in the aftermath of a trenching accident or any workplace accident.
 Call them today at (323) 782-0535 for a free consultation and comprehensive case evaluation.